 If they still don’t understand it, walk away.
 You don’t need that negativity in your life.

 Nothing is Impossible

-As you can see, there are not only benefits but also many disadvantages of being a digital nomad, too.
-Not seeing your family and friends all the time, keeping yourself motivated to work or no guaranteed income are just a few things that not everyone is able to handle.
+As you can see, there are not only benefits but also many disadvantages to being a digital nomad, too.
+Not seeing your family and friends all the time, keeping yourself motivated to work, or having no guaranteed income are just a few things that not everyone is able to handle.
 If you are still willing to give this lifestyle a try, there are always people who have struggled with these problems before and who can help you out.
 See it as a challenge and grow with the tasks!